 Assign to Google Classroom

-Think of a bat.
-Chances are you imagine it hanging upside down.
+When you think of a bat, chances are you're imagining it hanging upside down.
 It might hang from a tree branch or a cave ceiling.
-Now, scientists have figured out how bats easily pull off this stunt.
+Now, scientists have figured out how bats effortlessly pull off this stunt.
 That is according to a study.
 It was published in PLOS Biology.

 "Bats land in a unique way," Brown University biologist Sharon Swartz, said in a statement.
 "They have to go from flying with their heads forward to executing an acrobatic maneuver that puts them head down and feet up.
 No other flying animal lands the same way as bats do."